vipulnaik/diet-exercise-health/profile-information/health-profile.md

 2021.
 However, in 2024, it dropped a little bit from the 2021 level, getting to 177.
 This is a step in the positive direction.

-#### Cholesterol HDL (acceptable range: 30-60 mg/dL, some sources say >= 40 mg/dL)
+#### HDL cholesterol (acceptable range: 30-60 mg/dL, some sources say >= 40 mg/dL)

 My first cholesterol HDL reading, done 2004, showed a result of 28, below the acceptable range.
 Since then, my HDL has been generally increasing.
 The last two readings (2021 and 2024) were both at 46, which are within the range.

-#### Cholesterol LDL (acceptable range: 0-100 mg/dL)
+#### LDL cholesterol (acceptable range: 0-100 mg/dL)

-My LDL measurements have always hovered around the threshold, with the very first reading in April 2004 being 99, just below the threshold of
+My LDL cholesterol measurements have always hovered around the threshold, with the very first reading in April 2004 being 99, just below the threshold of 100.
+My last two measurements, in June 2021 and September 2024, both were above the threshold, at 122 and 112 respectively.

-100. My last two measurements, in June 2021 and September 2024, both were above the threshold, at 122 and 112 respectively.
+As of October 2024, I plan to do more frequent monitoring of this, and have also taken various actions that I am hoping will help reduce my LDL cholesterol over time.
+I plan to get tested for a wider range of related metrics, including getting a NMR lipoprofile at least once and getting Apo B measurements regularly, as these offer a better proxy of atherosclerotic risk than LDL cholesterol.
+See [2025 blood test plans](../events/2025/2025-blood-test-plans.md) for some of my future plans on this front.

 #### Serum triglycerides (acceptable range: 0-150 mg/dL)